andregregory45/active-directory/README.md

 </p>

 <p>
 Attempt to log back in to Client-1 as "MYDOMAIN\del.ped" using an incorrect password 5 times, then use the correct password on the 6th attempt.
 Observe the error message that shows up indicating the user account has been locked.
 From DC-1, open Active Directory Users and Computers and unlock the account.
+You can also right-click on an account in ADUC to <b>reset its password</b> or <b>disable the account.</b>

 Log in to Client-1 as "MYDOMAIN\del.ped" with the correct password, and confirm the account is now unlocked.
 </p>